dayoxiao/NeRF-NTUE-project/README.md

 The goal of this project is to achieve 3D reconstruction of real-world images containing multi-view information using the NeRF model, enabling arbitrary new view synthesis of the scene.

 ### Implementation Details Include:
-## Generating Images with Pose Information using colmap:
+Generating Images with Pose Information using colmap:
 Utilize colmap to generate images that include pose information.

-## Sampling Rays from Images (Pixels) using rays_util.py:
+Sampling Rays from Images (Pixels) using rays_util.py:
 Extract rays (with starting point O and direction d) from the images.

-## Position Encoding in model.py:
+Position Encoding in model.py:
 Perform position encoding by transforming inputs into high-dimensional space using sine and cosine functions.
 Create the NeRF model MLP architecture to output predicted density sigma and color RGB.

-## Sampling and Real Coordinate Acquisition in render.py:
+Sampling and Real Coordinate Acquisition in render.py:
 Perform sampling along the rays to obtain real coordinates.
 The stratified method initially samples points along the ray, while the hierarchical method performs secondary fine sampling in regions with larger weights by calculating the cumulative distribution function (CDF).
 Post-processing of Network Output in raw2outputs:
 Calculate weights based on the network output and transform the color map and depth map of each ray.

-## Main Program nerf.ipynb:
+Main Program nerf.ipynb:
 Contains parameter settings and training steps, with psnr (mse) as the evaluation metric.

-### Undeveloped Parts as of 6/21
+### Undeveloped Parts before 6/21
 Loading and testing real-world data on the network.
 Generating multi-view queries for the network, such as outputting videos or gifs.
 Confirming the ability to generate 360-degree views and extracting mesh.

 ## Architecture